priyangamani/cardGame/Readme.md

 Technology Used:

-1.React
+1.React Native/ JS
-2.Axios
-3.Testing Library
+2.React Testing Library
-4.Material UI

 node and ( npm or yarn )